norsk-datateknikk/cpp_template/README.md

 Contains basic structuring of classes and basic cmake example.

 ## Install build tools
-On CentOS/Fedora run the following line from a terminal:
+On CentOS/Fedora run the following line in a terminal:
 ```
 sudo dnf groupinstall "Development Tools" "Development Libraries"
 ```

-On Ubuntu run the following line from a terminal:
+On Ubuntu run the following line in a terminal:
 ```
 sudo apt-get install build-essential
 ```